The APWG (apwg.org) is periodically asked our thoughts on issues of great importance to the cybercrime fightin’ community.

 Another attribute of the community element is the ‘alias’ attribute.
 In IODEF and other XML formats, the generator of a report may mark specific parts of the report with more restrictive markings.
 For example, a spam report may mark the whole report with a ‘public’ mark but mark the element with a ‘good guys only’ as the history may include active investigative data.
 The alias attribute allows the report originator to designate a short-hand marking for use later in the document.
 A more complex example is:

 Note that the class performs the same functions as the ‘shoehorning’ mentioned above, except by reusing existing enumerations there is no need to modify the existing IODEF or STIX schemas.
 The bad news is that there are still only four choices to ‘alias’ and the access control routines that process the report need to be aware of the equivalent markings.
 So although the structure supports it there are not many actual uses expected.
+Although proposed as more of a test feature, it has many advantages over adding additional structures and reissuing all the format standards.

 8 New XML Data Classes